pederz/Face-Image-Occlusions/README.md

 3. Open the script `add_occlusions_on_images.ipynb` in Jupyterlab.
 4. Ensure that the parameters in the first cell are correct in regards to the following:
    - `model_path` is pointing to location of `shape_predictor_68_face_landmarks.dat`.
    - `mask`, `cap`, and `glass` variables are updated with the desired occlusions that are going to be applied on the face images that are located in `samples/`.
-Glass can either be `sunglass.png` or `glass.png`, this will change the filename accordingly.
+Glass can either be `sunglass.png` or `glass.png`, this will change the output filename accordingly.
    - NB!
 The choices of occlusions that are supported are the files that are in `occ/`.
 5. Run the script and the synthetic images are saved in `results/` with addition of characters based on what occlusions are added to the image.
    - Example: `001_Image01.jpg` with selected mask and glass as occlusions are saved as `001_Image01_mask_glass.jpg`